romkatv/advent-of-code-2019/README.md

 this number as it doesn't satisfy the monotonicity requirement. `$n =~ '(.)\1'` checks if the number contains two identical consecutive digits.

-Solutins that use Zsh-specific "vectorized" constructs not found in other languages are often more efficient than traditional algorithms translated one-to-one to Zsh.
+Solutions that use Zsh-specific "vectorized" constructs not found in other languages are often more efficient than traditional algorithms translated one-to-one to Zsh.
 Cutting down on the number of operations that have to be interpreted is very important for performance.

-The highlight of Advent of Code 2019 was *Intcode* -- machine code for the fictional Intcode Computer.
+The highlight of Advent of Code 2019 was *Intcode* -- machine code for the fictional *Intcode Computer*.
 Participants were to build over 3 days a Virtual Machine that could execute programs written in Intcode.
 Here's my final version:

 ```zsh